Course Catalogue

 BSM-106 Adv.
 Computer Applications for Business

-This course focuses on a set of contemporary computer cases used by business users to perform variously business functions in addition to computer-based case studies for the database and decision-support.
-This course includes data analysis, decision support cases, business problems identification, financial analysis, software functionality, advanced excel & presentation skills.
-3-2-4
+This course focuses on contemporary computer cases used by business users to perform various business functions, in addition to computer-based case studies for databases and decision support.
+Topics include data analysis, decision support cases, business problem identification, financial analysis, software functionality, advanced Excel, and presentation skills.

 • Pre Requisite: BSM-105